Burna Boy: 2025–present: No Sign of Weakness

 On 10 July 2025, Burna Boy released his eighth studio album No Sign of Weakness, featuring Travis Scott, Mick Jagger, Stromae, and Shaboozey on a song each.
 Through this album, he refined his style from being collab-heavy to more singles.
 The album was produced by his label Spaceship, as well as Atlantic Records and Bad Habit.
 The album features several distinct music styles, including country, '90s hiphop, tech house, rock, and Nigerian electronic music.

 Burna Boy announced the No Sign of Weakness North America tour a few weeks prior to the album's release, with the tour starting at Red Rocks Amphitheatre in Colorado in November.
 All North American shows will feature a 360-degree stage, except for Red Rocks, which is at a natural amphitheatre.
 He also performed at Waldbühne in Berlin and SparkassenPark in Mönchengladbach, Germany, and at Wireless Festival in England prior to the tour.

+On 11 June 2026, Burna Boy and Colombian singer Shakira performed "Dai Dai", the official anthem of the 2026 FIFA World Cup, at the tournament's opening ceremony at Estadio Azteca in Mexico City.
+Co-written by Ed Sheeran and producer Alexander Castillo, the song was described by Shakira as needing "a very masculine voice" in an Afrobeats setting, and she said she waited roughly 20 days for Burna Boy to record his verse before he sent it.
+On 19 July 2026, Burna Boy and Shakira reunited to perform "Dai Dai" at MetLife Stadium in New Jersey during the inaugural FIFA World Cup final halftime show, joined by Uganda's Ghetto Kids dance troupe; the roughly 27-minute show, curated by Coldplay frontman Chris Martin, also featured Madonna and Justin Bieber.
+Burna Boy later said Sheeran, who he described as one of the most thoughtful people he had worked with, had been the first to approach him about the collaboration and had personally forewarned him about the pressure of performing at the final.
+The success of "Dai Dai" drove Burna Boy's Spotify monthly listener count past 57.7 million by early August 2026, moving him ahead of Madonna (approximately 55.8 million) and Adele (approximately 54.8 million) on the platform.